-In this article, we’re going to explore the idea of 25-key MIDI controllers.
-What are they best at doing?
+In this article, we’re going to explore the idea of finding the best 25-key MIDI controllers.
+What are they great at doing?
 What are their advantages and disadvantages?
 What features are most important when it comes to shopping for a MIDI controller?
-And, most importantly, what are some great 25-key controllers that are worthy of your time and money?
+And, most importantly, what are some top 25-key controllers that are worthy of your time and money?

 And, to better help you come up with answers to these questions, we’ve created an interactive table below that will allow you to compare some of the top MIDI keyboards against one another.